-Online Courses for Summer 2022
+Online Courses for Summer 2023

 APSC 174: Introduction to Linear Algebra

-Systems of linear equations; real vectors spaces and subspaces; linear combinations and linear spans; linear dependence and linear independence; applications to systems of linear equations and their solution via Gaussian elimination; bases and dimension of real vector spaces; linear transformations, range, kernel and Rank-Nullity theorem; matrix representation of a linear transformation; composition of linear transformations and matrix multiplication; invertible matrices and determinants; eigenvalues and eigenvectors of square matrices.
+Systems of linear equations; real vectors spaces and subspaces; linear combinations and linear spans; linear dependence and linear independence; applications to systems of linear equations and their solution via Gaussian elimination; bases and the dimension of real vector spaces; linear transformations, range, kernel, and Rank-Nullity theorem; matrix representation of a linear transformation; composition of linear transformations and matrix multiplication; invertible matrices and determinants; eigenvalues and eigenvectors of square matrices.
 Applications of the course material to engineering systems are illustrated.

 APSC 199 English Proficiency for Engineers

 This course develops skills that are necessary to organize and present technical information in a professional context.
-At the end of the course students will demonstrate English proficiency in listening comprehension and written expression.
+At the end of the course, students will demonstrate English proficiency in listening comprehension and written expression.

 APSC 221: Economics and Business Practices in Engineering

 This course will provide the student in the Engineering program with the ability to appropriately incorporate selected economic and business practices into the practice of engineering.
-The practices covered include: business planning for the enterprise, enterprise economic analysis, project management process, project economic analysis, risk analysis and management, quality management and change management.
-Assignments and examples are based on situations from engineering based industries.
+The practices covered include business planning for the enterprise, enterprise economic analysis, project management process, project economic analysis, risk analysis and management, quality management, and change management.
+Assignments and examples are based on situations from engineering-based industries.

 This course is an introduction to ordinary differential equations and their applications to the natural and engineering sciences.
-Specific topics include first order differential equations, linear differential equations with constant coefficients, Laplace transforms, and systems of linear equations.
+Specific topics include first-order differential equations, linear differential equations with constant coefficients, Laplace transforms, and systems of linear equations.
 Note: This course is being offered through the Faculty of Arts and Science.

 MNTC P06: Foundational Chemistry